 Designed primarily for use with Fujifilm’s series “X-series” interchangeable camera system.

-It has the largest maximum aperture in its class at f/2, along with weather sealing and dust resistance features that make it durable professional-grade lenses for any outdoor shooting situation you can think of.
+It has the largest maximum aperture in its class at f/2, along with weather sealing and dust resistance features that make it a durable professional-grade lens for any outdoor shooting situation you can think of.

-You’ll be able to take crisp photographs even with movement in the frame thanks to its advanced Image Quality, capable of operating at temperatures as low as -10 Degree.
+You’ll be able to take crisp photographs even with movement in the frame thanks to its advanced Image Quality, capable of operating at temperatures as low as -10 Degrees.

 This lens promises professional performance from every photo, whether you’re using it to explore portraiture or wide-angle landscapes.